isaacko2006/fall2025-CSF-iko2/csf_assign05/README.txt

 by using a mutex to lock and unlock, as well as preventing blocking while utilizing the mutex.
 Dequeue is also a critical section because we don't want messages to be removed while messages may be added (or messages are empty).
 We utilize a similar mutex locking and unlocking to enqueue as well as the semaphore to block until messages are available to dequeue.
 This prevents attempted removal from an empty queue, accessing freed memory (due to race conditions), and removing the same message twice.
+The cool thing about the usage of the semaphore and the lock in the Message Queue implementation is that, like the assignment instructions said, the lock ensures the queue can only be modified by one thread at a time, and the semaphore "notifies" that messages are available, effectively creating this "smart counter".

 2. Room:
 Each Room has a set of Users as well as a mutex lock.
 All senders/receivers joining or leaving the room access this Users set concurrently,